In 2013, UNICEF and partners plan for:

-- 39,000 families receive two LLINs, and 17,000 malaria cases are treated with antimalarial drugs
+- 39,000 families receive two LLINs, and 42,500 suspected malaria cases are tested with RDTs and 17,000 cases treated with antimalarial drugs

-- 65,000 IDPs have access to safe drinking water, and 11,000 internally displaced families have access to sanitary latrines, bathing and washing areas
+- 75,000 IDPs have access to safe drinking water, and have access to sanitary latrines, bathing and washing areas

-- 3,000 emergency-affected primary schoolchildren in Rakhine State accessing quality education through temporary safe learning spaces, with provision for safe water, sanitation and hygiene
+- 18,200 emergency-affected primary and pre-primary school children (14,000 in Rakhine and 4,200 in Kachin) accessing quality education through temporary safe learning spaces, with provision for safe water, sanitation and hygiene

 HIV and AIDS

-UNICEF will continue to work with its partners to respond to the humanitarian needs of children affected by conflict.
-As WASH sector cluster lead, UNICEF will work with line ministries and NGOs for improved access to water and sanitation facilities, increased awareness and improved hygiene conditions to reduce the risk of an outbreak in water- and food-borne diseases.
-As nutrition sector lead, UNICEF will support the scale-up of lifesaving nutrition interventions through therapeutic treatment, micronutrient supplementation, infant feeding, nutrition education, and counselling to mothers and communities.
-To prevent the spread of communicable diseases, UNICEF will provide immunizations, lifesaving curative interventions, antimalarial treatment and long-lasting insecticide-treated nets (LLINs).
-Temporary safe learning spaces will be built in selected IDP camps, local teachers will be trained, and essential learning packages will be provided to all school-aged children.
-Shift systems will be established in schools in order to cater to as many children in the camps as possible.
-Child-Friendly Spaces will provide psychosocial support to children and their caregivers, and child protection networks will be strengthened.
-Services to prevent new HIV infections among children and adults, and to treat those infected with HIV, will be provided.
-Interventions will aim to be conflict-sensitive and adopt a ‘do no harm’ approach.
+For the remainder of 2013, UNICEF will continue to work with partners to respond to the humanitarian needs of children affected by conflict.
+As WASH cluster lead, UNICEF will work with ministries and NGOs for improved access to water and sanitation facilities, increased awareness and improved hygiene conditions to reduce the risk of outbreak in water- and food-borne diseases for approximately 75,000 IDPs (of the 179,000 covered by the cluster).
+UNICEF also leads the nutrition cluster and its programmes will continue to support therapeutic feeding and micronutrient supplementation.
+To prevent the spread of communicable diseases, UNICEF will provide immunization, lifesaving curative interventions, antimalarial treatment and long-lasting insecticide-treated nets (LLINs).
+With Save the Children, UNICEF also co-leads the education cluster, where targets have been increased as displaced children in Rakhine have missed one year of schooling.
+Forty more temporary safe learning schools will be built in selected IDP camps in Rakhine, local teachers will be trained, and essential learning packages will be provided.
+Children in Kachin have been accessing school in government-controlled areas, and UNICEF is strengthening its monitoring and reporting of grave violations of child rights in the state.
+In non-government controlled areas of Kachin, UNICEF is negotiating new partnership agreements to reach children by the end of the year with education and protection interventions.
+Services to prevent HIV infections among children and adults, and to treat those infected with HIV, have increased due to a re-evaluation of needs.

 UNICEF funding requirements for 2013

-2 Office for the Coordination of Humanitarian Affairs, ‘Kachin Response Plan: Mar 2012–Feb 2013 (June Revision).
+3 Office for the Coordination of Humanitarian Affairs, ‘Kachin Response Plan: Mar 2013–Dec 2013.